-The College of Wooster requires a minimum of 32 courses to graduate with a bachelor's degree.
+The College of Wooster requires a minimum of 32 courses to complete a bachelor's degree.

 There is no accelarated degree program at The College of Wooster, but students who wish to save money or graduate early can look into transferring in credits.
 The College of Wooster accepts transfer credits.
 The school accepts AP credit and IB credits.
 Many students like to take classes in the summer, to earn extra credits.
 However, The College of Wooster does not offer classes during the summer.

-NOTE: Around 77% of students who start college at The College of Wooster graduate within six years.
+NOTE: Around 74% of students who start college at The College of Wooster complete all the credits required within six years.

 Reminder: The College of Wooster may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.